Hello, I’m Leigh

 • Balance your energy to reduce episodes of overwhelm

-• Re-frame your childhood labels, ditching beliefs which no longer serve you
+• Reframe your childhood labels, ditching beliefs which no longer serve you

-• Be ‘present’ at home, work or college, by achieving a balance between your neurodivergent needs and the commitments you have to others
+• Be ‘present’ at home, work or college by achieving a balance between your neurodivergent needs and the commitments you have to others

-Choose a program
+Choose a programme

 Thrive

-Re-frame your lived experience, improve self-regulation, and thrive
+Reframe your lived experience, improve self-regulation, and thrive

 Shape